How to Manage, Engage and Motivate a Hybrid Workforce Long-Term

 Redefining People Practices

 Given the rise in hybrid work model, it is inevitable to review and update HR policies.
 While thinking about policy, organisations need to look much beyond what’s coded currently.
 “For instance, can you insist people come on video or could it be construed to be impinging on privacy?” asks Shalini Pillay, Office Managing Partner, KPMG.
 The nuances are multi-fold.
-What worked in the physical office might not be applicable in the remote work model.
+What worked in the physical office might not be applicable in the remote work model involving globally distributed teams.
 Organisations clearly need to rethink several aspects ranging from reimbursements, insurance, medical cover, healthcare from home and hospitalisation, to all dimensions of talent management, and also code of conduct, privacy, data security etc.

 Social Media Collaboration

 The coronavirus has stolen the central tenet of workplace: in-person, social interactions.
 Scheduled meetings and Zoom calls cannot match the pleasure of instantaneous conversations and watercooler moments.
-Target India set a great example of leveraging social media to inculcate a sense of culture and connections among team members while working remotely.
+Target India set a great example of leveraging social media to inculcate a sense of culture and connections among team members while working remotely in distributed teams.
 “Given how the pandemic situation is playing out, we need to capture the spirit of the physical connection through a virtual platform.
 Instagram has and will continue to play a significant role in making this connection a memorable one,” says Bruce Starnes, SVP and President, Target in India.

 Evolving role of the leaders